FouadAlkhoury/GraphClassificationRankingFeatures/README.md

 generate synthetic graphs for the six defined learning problems explained in Section 4.1 of the paper.
 Each dataset consists of 600 graphs generated using four graph models:
 Erdos (ER), Barabasi (BA), Watts-Strogatz (WS), Power-Law (PL).
-Each dataset in this script has the name: X_Y where X denotes the base graph model and Y refers to the different learnign problems (s1...s6)
+Each dataset in this script has the name: X_Y where X denotes the base graph model and Y refers to the different learning problems (s1...s6)
 The generated graphs are saved under Synthetic/dataset_name/

 ### split_graphs.py